-As such, Crowley has suspended travel to China, Iran, Italy and South Korea, and limited travel to Seattle-area airports as well.
+As such, Crowley suspended all non-essential travel.
 Travel to other international locations requires specific review and approval, depending on the location.
 Further, all vessel crew members are being pre-screened prior to any travel or boarding of vessels.

-All employees in Seattle have been instructed to work from home and avoid using the office unless it is essential to be there, following local and state health guidance.
+All employees have been instructed to work from home and avoid using the office unless it is essential to be there, following local and state health guidance.

-All business teams have begun considering and developing plans for alternative operations, should they become necessary, as part of the company’s business continuity plans.
-Flexible work options, including using technology to work from home, are being evaluated and implemented.
+All business teams have implemented plans for alternative operations as part of the company’s business continuity plans.
+Flexible work options, including using technology to work from home, have been implemented.
 We have urged employees, vendors and business partners to utilize safe hygiene to reduce risk during this time and to meet via video and teleconference rather than traveling for face-to-face meetings or attending large events to avoid potential exposure to the virus.
 Employees who may become sick, even with the common cold, are being requested to stay home and seek medical attention if needed.